Edited by Paul Juliano, MD

 0-6 (or 8) weeks Post-surgery

 Patients use crutches (or a wheelchair) and mobilize without bearing any weight on the operated leg for the first 6-8 weeks after surgery, in order for the ankle fusion to heal.
 During this time, patients are usually in a cast, or cast-boot.

 6 (or 8) – 12 weeks Post-surgery

 At 6 or 8 weeks post operation, if x-rays demonstrate satisfactory healing, patients are then allowed to begin weight-bearing as tolerated in a protective cast boot.
 This boot can be removed to allow showering and physical therapy.
-At this point, physical therapy is started.
-Patients will work on strengthening their muscles, improving their gait, and working on their range of motion.
+At this point, physical therapy may be started if extra work on strengthening, range of motion, or gait are required.
 They are typically walking in a cast boot, walking with a cane, or walking with another assistive device.

 10-12 + Weeks Post-surgery